 Being healthy means there is mutual love and respect, and everyone is in sound in mind, body, and soul.

-Being happy means there are few dull moments in your home; you are all having fun and everyone feels satisfied to be part of the family.
+Being happy means there are few dull moments in your home; you are all having fun and everyone feels grateful to be part of a family that shows love and loyalty.

 More Tips on Creating a Happy Family